xabinapal/ctf-flags.dev/README.md

 ### Using Docker (recommended)

-Run the site inside the official GitHub Pages container so you get the same plugin set and Ruby version that the production build uses:
+Run the site inside a pre-built Jekyll container that installs the GitHub Pages gem bundle on startup:

 ```bash
 docker compose up
 ```

-The first run will install the bundle inside the container.
+The first run installs the bundle before launching the server.
 Once the build is ready, visit
 <http://localhost:4000> for the rendered site and <http://localhost:35729> for live-reload events.
 Changes to
 Markdown, layouts, or styles automatically trigger a rebuild.

-Bundler may create or update a `Gemfile.lock` file inside the repository while installing dependencies.
-You can commit it to pin versions or discard it after you are done previewing.
+Bundler caches the gems inside the container.
+It may still create or update a `Gemfile.lock` file in the repository; commit it to pin versions or discard it after you finish previewing.

 Stop the server with <kbd>Ctrl+C</kbd> and remove the container with `docker compose down` if needed.